Rustyb0y/resource/mafia_de/README.md

 ## Test Drive

 # Tips

+###### General
-- (General) Use timing to destroy barrels inorder to kill enemies
+- Use timing to destroy barrels inorder to kill enemies

+###### Fair Play
-- (Fair Play) Use the high points on the banked curves to maintain speed
+- Use the high points on the banked curves to maintain speed
-- (Fair Play) Better to lose track position than to risk crashing
+- Better to lose track position than to risk crashing
-- (Fair Play) Try and gain positions early using the braking zones and corners
+- Try and gain positions early using the braking zones and corners
+- Cars will randomly crash during the race

 # Bugs